 - An overview of the Mayor’s Preliminary FY 2016 Budget proposal, with a particular focus on new human services spending initiatives in the context of changes in human services spending in recent years.

 - The social and economic context in New York City at the beginning of 2015: the unevenness of the recovery and wage, income and employment trends.
-The presentation will review the extent and persistence
+The presentation will review the extent and persistence of low wages

 March 2, 2015.
 The Executive Budget includes an Education Tax Credit (ETC) that would provide individuals and businesses with a substantial credit against income taxes owed for donations to private and public schools, or scholarship organizations.
 The governor’s legislation proposes a 75 percent credit rate, with individual credit amounts capped at $1 million.
 Any unused credit could be carried over to a subsequent year.
-Both businesses and individuals would be eligible to receive the credit on personal or corporate income… (read more)
+Both businesses and individuals would be eligible to receive the credit on personal or corporate income … (read more)